ChickenProp/pretty-gist/README.md

   support for it for a library you maintain or similar?
 * Which version do you think is coolest / are you most likely to use / least likely to be annoyed by?
+* Do you see ways to improve any of them without significant costs?
-* Do any of them seem to have major advantages or disadvantages I missed?
+* Do any of them seem to have significant advantages or disadvantages I missed?
 * What would you use them for?
 * Can you think of other approaches to solving this problem that you think you might like better than any of these?